 Anti-jamming technology: Anti-jamming technology is used to prevent interference from other electronic signals that can disrupt the drone's communication systems.
 Both anti-jamming GPS technology, frequency hopping spread spectrum (FHSS) and direct-sequence spread spectrum (DSSS) can help prevent interference

-Secure video transmission: It's important to secure the transmission of data between the drone and the receiver, especially if the drone is being used for sensitive applications such as military or surveillance applications.
+Secure video transmission: It's important to secure the transmission of data between the drone and the receiver, especially if the drone is being used for sensitive applications such as surveillance applications.
 AES 256-bit is an example of a strong encryption algorithm.

 Excellent flight performance: A drone's speed and flight time are important factors in its performance.
 Faster drones can quickly reach their destination, while longer flight times allow for more efficient and productive work.
 It is recommended to choose a drone that can fly for at least 20 minutes per battery to ensure maximum flight time.

 Camera quality: If you plan to use the drone for aerial photography or videography, you'll want to select a drone with a high-quality camera and imaging capabilities.
 Consider sensor size, resolution, lens quality, stabilization, field of view, low-light capabilities, and dynamic range.
 Also, think about brand reputation, compatibility, ease of use, and cost.

 Obstacle avoidance: Obstacle avoidance technology can help prevent collisions and ensure safe flights, especially when flying in challenging environments.
 Consider whether the drone has advanced obstacle avoidance features such as sensors and intelligent flight modes.